unmannedlab/Colosseum/docs/xbox_controller.md

 # XBox Controller

-To use an XBox controller with AirSim follow these steps:
+To use an XBox controller with Colosseum follow these steps:

 1. Connect XBox controller so it shows up in your PC Game Controllers: